valerimat/ex2_oop/README.txt

 for enemy moves we use the A* algorithm for finding the shortes path to our player also we implement smartness to enemy - a random number that sets after how many player moves the algorith will calculate the path.

+The algorithm for finding path:
+1.we create two lists open and closed
+2.at first the open lists contaions our curr location (from where we want to move) 3.we get all the possible moves around the moster

+4.we calculate theyr score:
+h_value= how far are they from the from position g_value = how far are they from the to position (with manhattan algorithm ( x + y)) f_value = g + h.

+5.we add them to open list
+if a tile already in the open list we adjust theyr score and theyr father

+6.we find the tile with the best score in the open list and move it to the closed list if we have 2 tiles with same score we take the one recently added

+7.we check if we reached our player if yes we output a path based on the tile fathers (the tile it came form) if no we return to step 3 this time with the last tile in the closed list.

+enjoy the game :)